canonical/deepseek-r1-snap/README.md

 ## Intel GPU

-The user space drivers are included in the snap so it should work standalone if you are running a relatively new kernel (>6.XX).
+The user-space drivers for Intel GPUs (integrated and discrete) are included in the snap.

-A HWE kernel is required for discrete GPU support on some systems, please refer [here](https://dgpu-docs.intel.com/driver/client/overview.html) for details.
+Using Lunar Lake or Battlemage GPUs may require a hardware enablement (HWE) kernel; please refer [here](https://dgpu-docs.intel.com/driver/client/overview.html) for details.

-It has been tested on:
+The snap has been tested on:
 - Intel Battlemage G21 [Arc B580]
 - Intel Meteor Lake-P [Intel Arc Graphics]
 - Intel Raptor Lake-S UHD Graphics